10 mins read

 Call transfer, on the other hand, is similar to a dispatcher.
 It seamlessly shifts an ongoing call from one person to another or from one department to another within the call center.
 This feature proves invaluable when a caller requires assistance from a specialized team or a different expert within the same business.

 Understanding these differences between them is crucial for businesses.
-Implementing these features within the business phone system ensures streamlined call management, reduces customer wait times, and enhances overall service quality.
+Implementing these features within the small business phone systems ensures streamlined call management, reduces customer wait times, and enhances overall service quality.

 They both come in various types, each serving specific purposes in business call centers: